-Over the past two decades, it has become ever more apparent that many of the most serious problems faced by the nation have both an economic and a political component.
-Graduate education, however, has remained largely compartmentalized, with most programs producing students who, while well trained in economics or in political science, are not trained in both, and are largely ignorant about neighboring disciplines such as anthropology, history, neuroscience, and psychology.
-The Caltech Ph.D. program in social science is designed to produce scholars who are well grounded in the theoretical perspectives, the quantitative techniques, and the experimental methods of economics and of political science.
-Students also have the opportunity to apply these tools to become experts in quantitative history, law, anthropology, psychology, and neuroscience.
+The Caltech Ph.D. program in social science is designed to produce scholars who are well grounded in the theoretical perspectives, the quantitative techniques, and the experimental methods of economics and political science.
+Students also have the opportunity to apply these tools in the fields of quantitative history, law, anthropology, psychology, and neuroscience.
 In addition to providing students with a solid foundation in the underlying disciplines, the program has a substantial policy component that brings institutional design-an analysis that merges work in theory, experimentation, and history-to policy studies in a way that is done at no other institution.

 Most graduates of the program work in departments of economics, political science, public policy, and in schools of business at major universities.
-A smaller number have taken positions as economic analysts, program evaluators, and planners for government or private business.
+Others have taken positions as economic analysts, program evaluators, and planners for government or private business.
 In addition, a special program enables students to obtain joint degrees in social science from Caltech and in law from cooperating professional schools.
 Graduates of this joint program are well qualified to teach in law schools, practice law, and hold other positions in academia and government.